Skip to main content

 Stored Memories

-All Types dropdownFilter by memory type (short-term, working, episodic, etc.)
+All Types dropdownFilter the list to only show one type of memory (short-term, working, episodic, etc.).

-Total countShows how many memories exist (e.g., “0 total”)
+Total countShows how many memories currently exist total.

 Learning Queue

-• Use the Refresh button to reload the queue
+• Click Refresh to reload the queue with any new items

-The Learning Queue is where the character “learns” from real conversations.
-Reviewing it periodically ensures the character’s memory stays accurate and relevant.
+The Learning Queue is where your character “learns” from real conversations.
+Check it periodically to approve important facts and reject irrelevant ones.
+This keeps your character’s memory accurate and useful.

 Danger Zone

-Clear Learning QueueRemoves all pending candidates from the Learning Queue without promoting them
+Clear Learning QueueRemoves all items from the Learning Queue without approving any of them.